seifeddineba/data_analysis/README.md

 ### challenges :computer:

-1.Top 5 platform seals
+1.Top 5 platform seals <br/>
 2.Create a plot visualizing the average sales for games in the most popular three genres.
-Differentiate between NA, EU, and global sales.
+Differentiate between NA, EU, and global sales.<br/>
 3.sales over the yeras